Feeling like enjoying light meals or sharing appetizers with friends? Not sure what to cook for your guests? I have the solution!

 Grilled vegetables and feta

-A veggie skewer bursting with Mediterranean flavors.
-Cut courgette, eggplant and peppers into even pieces, marinate them with olive oil, herbs de Provence, salt and pepper, then lightly grill them.
+Cut courgette, eggplant and peppers into even pieces, marinate them with olive oil, herbs de Provence, salt and pepper, then grill them lightly.

-Once cooled, thread these marinated grilled vegetables alternately with cubes of firm feta cheese.
-Enjoyed cold or at room temperature, these skewers can be prepared the day before without any problem: the marinated vegetables even improve in flavor after a night in the refrigerator.
+These mini-skewers, which can be enjoyed cold or at room temperature, can be prepared the day before without any worries: the marinated vegetables will even gain in flavor after a night in the fridge.

-Consider drizzling with a little olive oil just before serving to revive the flavors.
+Also consider drizzling with a little olive oil just before serving to revive the flavors.

 Goat cheese, grapes and walnuts

-A chic sweet and savory bite-sized skewer, perfect for adding a fruity touch.
-Alternate cubes of goat cheese (or sheep's milk cheese) and firm white grapes on a skewer.
+A chic sweet and savory bite-sized skewer, perfect for adding a fruity touch of summer!

-When ready to serve, add a drizzle of honey and sprinkle with a few crushed walnut pieces for crunch.
+Alternate cubes of goat cheese (or sheep's milk cheese) and firm white grapes on a skewer, then when serving, add a drizzle of honey and sprinkle with a few crushed walnut pieces for crunch.

-The entire dish can be prepared the day before (keep it chilled in an airtight container); simply add the honey and walnuts at the last minute.
-The combination of juicy grapes and creamy goat cheese, enhanced by the honey, will offer your guests a refined bite.
+The whole thing can be prepared the day before (keep it chilled in an airtight container); just add the honey and nuts at the last minute.

 Crunchy radishes, feta and mint

-A refreshing and original vegetarian idea.
-Skewer crisp, pink radish halves with cubes of firm feta cheese and fresh mint leaves.
-You can prepare these skewers the day before by keeping the radishes in ice water to maintain their crispness, then assemble them with the feta and mint just before serving.
-Offer a lemony yogurt dip on the side.
+You can prepare these skewers the day before by keeping the radishes in ice water to maintain their crispness, then assemble them with the feta and mint shortly before serving.

 After a night in the marinade, the tofu is full of flavors and your vegetables are meltingly tender; all that's left to do is serve at room temperature, possibly with a satay or vegan barbecue sauce on the side.